 58) What sources -- social, referral, organic, etc. -- generate traffic from mobile and tablet users?

-59) What metric(s) do you use to measure the success of your blog?
+59) What metric(s) do you use to measure the success of your blog specifically?
 Visits, conversions, or leads?

-61) What metric(s) do you use to measure the success of your email marketing?
+61) What metric(s) do you use to measure the success of your email marketing efforts?
 Visits, conversions, or leads?

-65) How many visits does your site get each month?
+65) How many average monthly site visits does your site receive?

 66) How many pageviews does your site get each month?